 A Tile Source can be used by a Tilemap component to paint tiles onto a grid area or it can be used as the graphics source for a Sprite or Particle Effect component.
-You can also use the Collision Shapes from the tile source in a Tilemap for collision detection and physics simulation.
+You can also use the Collision Shapes from the tile source in a Tilemap for collision detection and physics simulation (example).

 You need an image containing all the tiles.
 Each tile must have the exact same dimensions and be placed in a grid.
 Defold supports spacing between the tiles and a margin around each tile.